pchickey/md380-re/newfw/README.md

 ### Blink USB OS

-A port of the `blink` application to FreeRTOS, using the FreeRTOS scheduler to sleep instead of spinning.
-Demonstrates that FreeRTOS is working properly, and md380hw links properly.
+An application using the FreeRTOS scheduler for timing (task delay instead of spinning) and inter process communication.
+Demonstrates that FreeRTOS is working properly, and some features of md380hw work properly.
 It will also create a USB CDC (virtual serial port) device, to which it will print the state of the LED.

+The Red LED will blink on and off every 500ms.
+The Green LED is controlled by the PTT button.

 This application must be loaded into the root of the STM32 flash using the STM32 ROM DFU or the SWD interface, at address 0x8000c000.
 Use the "Blink BL" application as a bootloader.

+### PX4 Bootloader

+A port of the [PX4 Project](http://pixhawk.org)'s bootloader into this build tree.
+Leaves out some unnecessary functionality from the PX4 Bootloader.

 ## Libraries